Martin Ridley: Starting the photographic business

-At some point between 1891 and 1894 Ridley teamed up with Harry Alfred Miell from 45 Catherine Street, Salisbury.
-It may well have been Miell's influence that started the whole photographic partnership as Harry Miell's father, James, was a photographic dealer when Harry was still a young boy, and by the time of the 1881 census, Harry too is registered as a photographer.
-By 1901 Miell had moved to Bournemouth with his wife, two children and brother-in-law, and was listed as an employer in a photographic business.
+Between 1891 and 1894, Ridley teamed up with Harry Alfred Miell from 45 Catherine Street, Salisbury.
+It may well have been Miell's influence that started the whole photographic partnership, as Harry Miell's father, James, was a photographic dealer when Harry was still a young boy.
+By the time of the 1881 census, Harry, too, was registered as a photographer.
+By 1901, Miell had moved to Bournemouth with his wife, two children, and brother-in-law and was listed as an employer in a photographic business.
 The 1911 census lists him as a photographic publisher.
 Winifred, Ridley's daughter, then 21, is also mentioned and has "Photo Printing & Colorist" as her occupation.

-Harry Miell and Martin Ridley formed Miell & Ridley, Bournemouth & Bristol with premises firstly at the Ridley home and then at 90 Old Christchurch Road, Bournemouth.
-It seems that Miell did mostly portraiture in the studio while Ridley concentrated on landscapes, townscapes and seaside shots – often for the purpose of producing Cartes de Visite.
+Harry Miell and Martin Ridley formed Miell & Ridley, Bournemouth & Bristol, with premises firstly at the Ridley home and then at 90 Old Christchurch Road, Bournemouth.
+It seems that Miell did mostly portraiture in the studio while Ridley concentrated on landscapes, townscapes, and seaside shots – often to produce Cartes de Visite.
 According to an article in the London Gazette, the partnership was dissolved on 2 April 1901.

-Picture postcards made from Ridley's photographs are still highly collectible items and are frequently found on eBay and at postcard fairs.
+Picture postcards from Ridley's photographs are still highly collectible items and are frequently found on eBay and at postcard fairs.
 The cards are mostly coloured and would have been hand-tinted as part of the production process, which mostly happened in Germany, presumably ending with the outbreak of the First World War in 1914.

 Post-World War 1

-Not much is known of Ridley after this period except that his health was failing and much of the work of the photographic business fell to his daughter Winifred who also struggled to keep it going, having to cope with nursing sick relatives as well as homing wartime refugees.
+Not much is known of Ridley after this period except that his health was failing, and much of the work of the photographic business fell to his daughter Winifred, who also struggled to keep it going, having to cope with nursing sick relatives and homing wartime refugees.
 Portrait photographs from 1928 exist and bear the name “Miell & Miell”, so it may be that Harry Miell set up in business with his son.
 Ridley himself died in Bournemouth in June 1936, aged 75.
 Son Cecil married in 1921 and lived to the age of 89, dying in Manchester in 1985 without children.